Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

 For all $g$ values, the dominant contributions arise from the off-diagonal elements $-\chi_{xy}$ and $\chi_{yx}$.
 These terms encode the transverse Edelstein response, reflecting the strong spin-momentum locking induced by RSOC.
 In contrast, the diagonal components $\chi_{xx}$ and $-\chi_{yy}$ remain much smaller, with $\chi_{xx}$ slowly decreasing and $-\chi_{yy}$ staying nearly constant across a large range of $g$.
-As $g$ increases, both $-\chi_{xy}$ and $\chi_{yx}$ undergo a monotonic decrease, eventually touching zero near $g_{\rm c} \approx 0.25$ eV/\AA.
+As $g$ increases, both $-\chi_{xy}$ and $\chi_{yx}$ undergo a monotonic decrease, eventually touching zero near a threshold coupling $g_{\rm c} \approx 0.25$ eV/\AA.
 This zero response signals the point of \emph{spin Edelstein depolarization}.
+The coupling strength $g_{\rm c}$ defines a crossover scale at which the phonon-induced band renormalization removes the Fermi surface.
+No symmetry change or phase transition is associated with this point.
+Accordingly, the term ``transition'' is used here in a pragmatic sense to denote the onset of complete Fermi-surface depletion, rather than a sharp thermodynamic transition. \redd{It should be emphasized that the strong suppression of the Fermi surface is not the result of an unrealistically large lattice deformation.
+As noted before, the Lindemann criterion~\cite{Lindemann1910} constrains atomic displacements to $\lesssim 10\%$ of the lattice constant, ensuring that the static lattice distortion remains within a physically reasonable range.}

 The distinct vanishing of $-\chi_{xy}$ and $\chi_{yx}$ indicates that the depolarization affects both directions of the transverse spin response anisotropically and can be rationalized from symmetry considerations in the phonon-renormalized band structure.
 From Eq.~\eqref{eq_12o}, the anisotropic term $\beta_{\vec{k}} + \tilde{g} Q_0$ modifies the spin-split eigenvalues differently along the $\Gamma\!\to\!X$ and $\Gamma\!\to\!Y$ directions.
 Since $\chi_{xy}$ and $\chi_{yx}$ are sensitive to the momentum-resolved band dispersions, the anisotropic shift induced by the phonon term causes the conditions for depolarization (i.e., when certain Fermi states no longer contribute) to occur at different EPC strengths along these directions.
 In other words, the symmetry-breaking effect of $\tilde{g} Q_0$ on $\tilde{d}_{\vec{k}}$ lifts the degeneracy between $x$ and $y$ susceptibilities, naturally leading to distinct vanishing points for $\chi_{xy}$ and $\chi_{yx}$ (see Fig.~\ref{f3} for confirmation).